nextcloud/documentation/developer_manual/core/theming.rst

 The (main) pictures that can be found inside Nextcloud standard theming are the following:

-* The logo at the login-page above the credentials-box: 	        …/nextcloud/themes/default/core/img/logo.svg
+* The logo at the login-page above the credentials-box and in the header: 	        …/nextcloud/themes/default/core/img/logo.svg
-* The logo that's always in the left upper corner after login:   …/nextcloud/themes/default/core/img/logo-wide.svg

 Inserting your new logo
 -----------------------